potibm/kasseapparat/doc/admin.md

 - Email: Must be a valid email format
 - Admin flag: Set to 'true' for admin privileges, 'false' for regular users

+#### User roles and permissions

+Kasseapparat is built on trust: **we assume that users act responsibly and collaboratively**.
+Therefore, all users can perform most operations in the system — such as creating guestlists, managing products, or viewing purchases.

+Only a small set of **critical or security-sensitive actions** are restricted to admins:

+- Changing another user's password
+- Changing a user's role (e.g., making someone an admin)
+- Creating a new user **with** admin rights
+- Deleting users
+- Deleting a product
+- Deleting a guestlist created by another user
+- Deleting a guest added by someone else

+This minimal restriction model allows flexibility for everyone while ensuring that core system integrity is maintained.

 ### Create single user

 Call